 When does a settlement agreement apply?

-Settlement agreements can apply to employees, in any role, at any level and in both the private and public sectors and sports industry.
-Settlement agreements can arise from a number of situations including:
+Settlement agreements can apply to employees, in any role, at any level and in both the private and public sectors and professional sports sector, for example football, rugby, cricket clubs etc. Settlement agreements can arise from a number of situations including:

 Compulsory or voluntary redundancy